-The Chula Vista Learning Community Charter School strives to return to a 100% high school student graduation rate with graduates earning a State Seal of Biliteracy by continuing to implement a rigorous academic preparedness program to meet state, local and national graduation requirements, including California State University and University of California (A-G) entrance requirements and providing support through academic advisors to make certain students meet graduation requirements.
+The Chula Vista Learning Community Charter School strives to return to a 100% high school student graduation rate by continuing to implement a rigorous academic preparedness program to meet state, local and national graduation requirements, including California State University and University of California (A-G) entrance requirements and providing support through academic advisors to make certain students meet graduation requirements.
 In addition the middle and high school will continue to investigate an appropriate Learning Management System, as the selected provider experienced several technical issues during implementation this past year.